Peter Andrew Jones: Early life

-Peter Andrew Jones was born into the relative poverty of post-war Britain in Islington, north London, the son of Reginald and Catherine Jones, his father an engineer.
+Peter Andrew Jones was born on 14 December 1951, into the relative poverty of post-war Britain in Islington, north London, the son of Reginald and Catherine Jones, his father an engineer.
 Showing interest in the visual arts from an early age, he describes the London of his early boyhood as 'smog-ridden and grey' with little for children to do, and took to painting to fill time and "colour his world".
 He also began to develop a lifelong love of aviation and space technology encouraged by commercial Airfix kits and drawing fighter aircraft at RAF Leuchars when visiting his mother's relatives in Fife, Scotland.
 At school he continued to pursue his interest in art, and won numerous school prizes for his work.
 Many Sunday visits with his parents to London's National and Tate Galleries even before the age of twelve further fixed his interest in a future career in the field.

 With the encouragement of his art tutor, Bob Spearman, Jones attended Saint Martins School of Art in London in 1970, where he studied graphic design, graduating in 1974.
 At the college, a visiting lecturer suggested Jones combine his interest in realism with imaginative skills, drawing Jones into the Fantasy and Science Fiction fields.
 Whilst at St. Martins Jones took the decision to "become an illustrator".
 Within a month he was producing his first commercial work for Puffin Books, the cover for Penelope Farmer's A Castle of Bone.